chep/copilot-chat.el/Readme.md

 Try them and choose wisely.

 ## Usage
+### Basic
+Start chatting with `copilot-chat-display`.
+Type your question in `*copilot-chat-prompt*` buffer, then press `C-c RET`.
+You may need to authenticate to github.
+Follow instructions.

+You can select buffers that will be added as context in your prompt.
+Use `copilot-chat-add-current-buffer` and `copilot-chat-del-current-buffer`.
+You can also manage buffer by using `copilot-chat-list`.
+Selected buffer will be sent with each prompt until you remove them.

 ### Functions
 - `(copilot-chat-reset)` reset everything including history, buffers and frontend.
 - `(copilot-chat-display)` display copilot chat buffers.